 Grace Kelly’s fairy-tale wedding gown which she wore when she married Prince Ranier is probably the most famous of them all.
 It is the symbol of royal chic and it continues to inspire designers all over the world.
 The gown featured a fitted bodice made from silk crepe and pearl enctusted rose-point lace, a big silk taffeta skirt with layers of tulle underneath and a 1.8 metre long chapel train with a triangular split made from two layers of silk tulle and with lace edges.
 Grace Kelly exuded style and elegance on her wedding day and her iconic look is definitely a our favourite!

-Sarah Burton, creative director of Alexander McQueen was inspired by Grace Kelly’s gorgeous gown when she created the Duchess of Cambridge's wedding dress.
+Sarah Burton, creative director of Alexander McQueen was inspired by Grace Kelly’s gorgeous gown when she created the Kate Middleton's wedding dress.
 It featured a strapless corset, a lace bodice with plunging neckline, long lace sleeves and emblems of the UK – the rose, daffodil, thistle and shamrock.
 Kate also wore a Cartier halo tiara that belonged to the Queen and a blue ribbon sewn into the hem to incorporate “something borrowed” and “something blue” into her wedding outfit.

 In 1981, Lady Diana wore a gown made by David and Elisabeth Emanuel which featured a stunning 25-foot train which is the longest in the history of royal weddings.
 The dress had puffed sleeves and a big skirt with layers of petticoats.
 The Princess of Wales wore a small diamond studded horseshoe stitched into the back of the dress and a tiny blue ribbon sewn into the waistband.
 Her natural make-up and effortless hairstyle matched her Cinderella gown perfectly.